docker/docs/engine/getstarted-voting-app/index.md

 * Use the `visualizer` to explore and understand the runtime app and services
 * Update the `docker-stack.yml` and redeploy the app using a different `vote` image to implement a poll on different choices
-* Use features new in Compose v.3, highlighted in the sample app
+* Use features new in Compose Version 3, highlighted in the sample app

 ## Anatomy of the voting app